Steve King (ice hockey)

-Steve King (born September 8, 1948) is a Canadian retired professional ice hockey right winger who played 136 games in the World Hockey Association for the Ottawa Nationals and Toronto Toros in 1972-74.
+Steven James King (born September 8, 1948) is a Canadian retired professional ice hockey right winger who played 136 games in the World Hockey Association for the Ottawa Nationals and Toronto Toros.

+Early life

 King was born in Toronto, Ontario.
 As a youth, he played in the 1961 Quebec International Pee-Wee Hockey Tournament with Toronto Dileo.

+Career

 Before turning professional, he competed internationally with the Canada men's national ice hockey team that won the 1969 World Ice Hockey Championships.
+During his career, King played 136 games in the World Hockey Association for the Ottawa Nationals and Toronto Toros between 1972 and 1974.